Day 26 - Chamberlain to Mitchell SD

 Mileage: 71 miles

 Weather: Temps in the low 60s to start.
-Temps in the mid 80s to end.
-Winds were light to moderate.
+Temps in the low 90s to end.
+Winds strong and mostly at our backs.

 Highlights of the day: